pwillen/pyPOAcars/README.md

 ## Usage
 So far I only have a basic python script `local_test.py` that reads an iq file and demodulates it.
-I will look into creating a CLI for usage something like: `python3 -m poacars -i iq_file -o output_file`.
+I will look into creating a CLI for usage.
+Something like: `python3 -m poacars -i iq_file -o output_file`.
-As well as making the project pip installable.
+I will also look into making the project pip installable.

 ## Credits
 - J.-M Friedt and https://sourceforge.net/projects/gr-acars/.
 This project is the python equivalent of the gr-acars c code